-If your organization has a shapefile that defines custom boundaries (water districts, sales districts, or zoning boundaries, for example), you can publish it as a hosted feature layer in ArcGIS Online, and then add it as a reference layer to your ArcGIS Maps for Power BI visualization.
+If your organization has a shapefile that defines custom boundaries (water districts, sales districts, or zoning boundaries, for example), you can publish it as a hosted feature layer in ArcGIS Online and add it as a reference layer to your ArcGIS for Power BI visualization.
 To use custom reference layers, they must be publicly shared, hosted polygon feature layers in ArcGIS Online.

 You must have the following to publish hosted layers in ArcGIS Online:

 - An account that is part of an ArcGIS Online organization